-One way to lower endometrial cancer risk is to do what you can to change your risk factors whenever possible.
-For example, women who are overweight or obese have up to 3½ times the risk of getting endometrial cancer compared with women at a healthy weight.
-Getting to and maintaining a healthy weight is one way to lower the risk of this cancer.
+Women who are overweight or obese are up to 3 times more likely to get endometrial cancer compared with women at a healthy weight.
+Getting to and staying at a healthy weight is one way to lower the risk of this cancer.

-Studies have also linked higher levels of physical activity to lower risks of endometrial cancer, so engaging in regular physical activity (exercise) may also be a way to help lower endometrial cancer risk.
-An active lifestyle can help you stay at a healthy weight, as well as lower the risk of high blood pressure and diabetes (other risk factors for endometrial cancer.
+Studies have linked higher levels of physical activity to lower risks of endometrial cancer, so getting regular physical activity (exercise) may also be a way to help lower endometrial cancer risk.
+An active lifestyle can help you stay at a healthy weight, as well as lower the risk of high blood pressure and diabetes (another risk factor for endometrial cancer).

 Estrogen to treat the symptoms of menopause is available in many different forms like pills, skin patches, shots, creams, and vaginal rings.
-If you are thinking about using estrogen for menopausal symptoms, ask your doctor about how it will affect your risk of endometrial cancer.
+If you're thinking about using estrogen for menopausal symptoms, ask your doctor about how it will affect your risk of endometrial cancer.
 Progestins (progesterone-like drugs) can reduce the risk of endometrial cancer in women taking estrogen therapy, but this combination increases the risk of breast cancer.
-If you still have your uterus and are taking estrogen therapy, discuss this issue with your doctor.
+If you still have your uterus and are taking estrogen therapy, be sure to discuss this issue with your doctor.

 Women with hereditary nonpolyposis colon cancer (HNPCC or Lynch syndrome) have a very high risk of endometrial cancer.
-A woman with HNPCC may choose to have her uterus removed (a hysterectomy) after she has finished having children to prevent endometrial cancer.
-One study found that none of 61 women with HNPCC who had prophylactic (preventive) hysterectomies was later found to have endometrial cancer, while 1/3 of the women who didn't have the surgery were diagnosed with endometrial cancer over the next 7 years.
+Most experts recommend that a woman with HNPCC have her uterus, ovaries, and fallopian tubes removed (a hysterectomy and bilateral salpingo-oophorectomy) after she's finished having children to prevent endometrial cancer.